Randy Gradishar: Professional career

 In 1977, Gradishar assisted the Broncos to Super Bowl XII, their very first.
 He earned Pro Bowl honors and was named first team All-Pro.
 He anchored a defense that led the AFC in fewest points allowed (148 in the 14-game season) and gave up the 6th-fewest yards.
 Gradishar was also voted the AFC Defensive Player of the Year by the Columbus Touchdown Club.
 The 1977 Broncos season is documented in a new book by Terry Frei, '77: Denver, the Broncos, and a Coming of Age that features Gradishar, Lyle Alzado and others.
 The 1977 Broncos season began with a 7–0 shutout of the St. Louis Cardinals that had been one of the NFL's top offenses from 1974–1976 that featured offensive stars like Jim Hart, Terry Metcalf, Mel Gray, Dan Dierdorf and Conrad Dobler.
 In a 14–7 win against the Kansas City Chiefs the Broncos made a goal line stand as time expired to preserve a win.
 Denver Post staff writer Terry Frei's book, 77: Denver, the Broncos, and a Coming of Age, put it this way, "Gradishar penetrated and stopped two running plays, as Gradishar did time and time again on the goal line in his career.
 It was the trademark of both Gradishar and the defense overall".

 He was named consensus NFL Defensive Player of the Year in 1978 by winning the Associated Press Award, along with the UPI Defensive Player of the Year award and the NEA Defensive MVP award, receiving the George Halas Trophy for his efforts as the Broncos reached the playoffs for the second straight season.
 The Broncos defense allowed 198 points in 16 games, which was second in the NFL behind the Super Bowl champion Steelers.
 Additionally, Gradishar was the Football Digest NFL Linebacker of the year in 1978, an honor he repeated in 1979.

 The following season, 1979, the Broncos defense ranked 5th in fewest points allowed and Gradishar led the team in tackles for the 5th straight season.
 The 1980 season was average in terms of record (8–8) and statistics as the Broncos defense ranked in the middle of the pack in many defensive categories.
-Against the Cleveland Browns at Cleveland Browns Stadium, Gradishar returned an interception 93 yards for a touchdown which was his career long interception return, a team record, and one of four defensive touchdowns Gradishar scored in his career.
+Against the Cleveland Browns at Cleveland Stadium, Gradishar returned an interception 93 yards for a touchdown which was his career long interception return, a team record, and one of four defensive touchdowns Gradishar scored in his career.
 He was also named All-Pro and was voted the Broncos Most Valuable Player for the second time in three years.